chazzconi25/IC322-Portfolio/week07/review_questions07.md

 ***

-### R16: What is an essential different between RR and WFQ packet scheduling?
-Is there a case (Hint: Consider the WFQ weights) where RR and WFQ will behave exactly the same?
+### R16: What is an essential difference between RR and WFQ packet scheduling?
+Is there a case (hint: consider the WFQ weights) where RR and WFQ will behave exactly the same?

 ***